ExtendedXmlSerializer/home/README.md

 - .NET Standard 2.0
 - .NET 4.5 ([for now](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/273))

-Feature overview:

--   Deserialization xml from classic `XmlSerializer` (mostly, [details in FAQ](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/01.-FAQs#systemxmlserializer-vs-extendedxmlserializer))
--   Serialization class, struct, generic class, primitive type, generic list and dictionary, array, enum
--   Serialization class with property interface
--   Serialization circular reference and reference Id
--   Migrate old XML based on an older schema to a current schema.
--   Property encryption
--   Custom serializer registrationg by type or member
--   Support `XmlElementAttribute`, `XmlRootAttribute`, and `XmlTypeAttribute` for identity resolution
--   Additional attribute support: `XmlIgnoreAttribute`, `XmlAttributeAttribute`, and `XmlEnumAttribute`
--   POCO - all configurations (migrations, custom serializer...) are outside the class and not coupled to attributes or arcane conventions

 Classic `System.Xml.XmlSerializer` poses some challenges:

 -   Does not support serialization of class with circular reference or class with interface property